invited speakers

 Topological data analysis using distance-based functions

 Data often comes in the form of a point cloud sampled from an unknown subset of a metric space.
 The general goal of geometric inference is then to recover geometric and topological features of this shape from the approximating point cloud data.
 In recent years, it appeared that the study of distance functions allows to address many of these questions successfully under various sampling conditions of the unknown geometric structures.
-In this talk we provide a short introduction to these recent results.
+In this talk we provide a short introduction to these recent results. - Walter Kropatsch

 Walter Kropatsch